unicef/publicgoods-toolkit/procurement.md

 information on open source concerns that should be considered during that process but many points are also relevant in non-RFP requiring situations.

 First, it's essential to include the requirement for open source development and final product in the RFP stage.
-As George Gelaga-King [TITLE] noted, "You have to inject this into the RFP stage, rather than layer open source in later."
+As George Gelaga-King [proper TITLE] noted, "You have to inject this into the RFP stage, rather than layer open source in later."

 A common pitfall in procurement is beginning an RFI and RFP process with high hopes for attracting vendors eager to provide agile,